 - Henry Hart Rice Foreign Graduate Fellowship: Preference is to award this to a student from a former communist country.
 The MacMillan Center administers these awards to students from across the university, but Jackson M.A. students are often recipients.
 This award provides partial tuition support.

 - Kenneth R. Miller, Jr. IR '02 Grant: Awarded to an active-duty US military officer, with preference given to an Army Foreign Area Officer when applicable.
 Up to two awards each year are made to M.A. students throughout the University.

 - Foreign Language and Area Studies Fellowships (FLAS): Jackson graduate students whose academic work includes foreign language study and whose career plans include teaching, public service or business related to Africa, Europe or the Middle East are encouraged to apply for these fellowships.
 The fellowships provide $18,000 toward tuition funding and a $15,000 stipend.
 Only U.S. citizens or permanent residents of the U.S. are eligible.
 FLAS awards are funded by the U.S. Department of Education, Higher Education Act, Title VI.
 They are administered through the Council on African Studies, European Studies Council and Council on Middle East Studies at the Whitney and Betty MacMillan Center for International and Area Studies.
 Applications are available at http://macmillan.yale.edu/.

 Fellowships for Joint Degrees

-Available by application through the Graduate School Financial Aid Office for both US and international students.
+Loans are available by application through the Graduate School Financial Aid Office for both U.S. and international students.